aquasecurity/vex-repo-spec/README.md

     - Y (minor version) MUST be updated for backwards-compatible changes.
 - For v0.Y versions, breaking changes MAY occur with minor version updates.

+When comparing versions:

+- Versions MUST be compared numerically, not lexicographically.
+- Major versions MUST be compared first:
+    - If major versions differ, the version with the higher major version is considered newer.
+    - If major versions are equal, proceed to compare minor versions.
+- Minor versions MUST be compared only when major versions are equal:
+    - The version with the higher minor version is considered newer.

+Example comparisons:

+- 1.0 < 2.0
+- 1.1 < 1.2
+- 1.10 > 1.2

 ## 2. Repository Manifest

 ### 2.1 Overview